chdeepakkumar/portfolio/README.md

    npm i -g vercel
    ```

+2. **Set up Vercel Blob Storage** (Required for data persistence):
+   - Go to your Vercel Dashboard → Your Project → Storage
+   - Create a new Blob store
+   - The `BLOB_READ_WRITE_TOKEN` will be automatically added
+   - See `VERCEL_BLOB_SETUP.md` for detailed instructions

-2. Deploy:
+3. Deploy:
    ```bash
    vercel
    ```

    OR

-3. Connect your GitHub repository on [Vercel](https://vercel.com/) and it will auto-detect the settings.
+4. Connect your GitHub repository on [Vercel](https://vercel.com/) and it will auto-detect the settings.

+**Important:** All admin panel changes now persist across deployments using Vercel Blob Storage.
+See `VERCEL_DEPLOYMENT.md` and `VERCEL_BLOB_SETUP.md` for complete deployment instructions.

 ### Other Static Hosting